conjure-up/conjure-up/README.md

 ```

 ## alternative installation
-We use snap's for packaging and installation, as of snapd 2.11 the following
+If you want to try the snap distribution, you can install it with `sudo snap install conjure-up --devmode`,
+and if you want to use it for the _openstack-nclxd_ spell to run openstack in LXD containers on localhost,
-needs to be run
+you also need to run the following three commands:

 ```
-$ sudo snap install conjure-up --devmode
 $ sudo snap connect conjure-up:firewall-control ubuntu-core:firewall-control
 $ sudo snap connect conjure-up:network-control ubuntu-core:network-control
 $ sudo systemctl start snap.conjure-up.bridge.service
 ```

-These steps are required primarily for the **OpenStack** on a single machine
-case where we need access to a custom bridge for our deployment to function
-correctly.

 # how to use